 Now let’s see our experiment results.
 We first show our results on the last year’s PASCAL action classification task.
 The dataset contains 9 actions, with 50-100 training and testing images for each class.
 On this dataset, we use 14 attribute classifiers which are trained from the PASCAL training and validation images, 27 object detectors taken from object bank, and 150 poselet detectors.

 We first train an SVM classifier based on the original feature vector of attribute classification and part detection results.
 We compare our result with the set of approaches that have achieved good performance in the last year’s challenge.
 We show that our method obtained the highest average precision on three out of the ten classes.
+But this is not good enough.
 On the classes where the object appearance and human poses have very large variations, our method does not achieve very good performance because of the potential errors in attribute classification and part detection.

 We then use the bases coefficients for feature representation.
 The results show that in this case, our method achieves the best result in seven out of the nine classes.

 This matrix visualizes the action bases that we have learned from the training data.
+DEFINE THE ROWS AND COLUMNS FIRST!
 Blue color indicates small values and red color indicates large values.
 The matrix shows that the set of bases are indeed sparse.
 We can also see that the bases can capture some semantically meaningful contextual information of the attributes and parts, such as sitting, horse, and grass.
 However because of the large degree of noise, not all the action bases can perfectly capture the nature of a specific action.
-For example, this basis contains large values for both guitar and cellphone, which shouldn’t be the case in human actions.
+For example, this basis contains large values for both guitar and cellphone, which is less likely to co-occur in most of our human action images.

 Our method uses three concepts: attributes, objects, and poselets for classification.
 We would like to see the contribution of each of them.
 In this control experiment, we remove attributes, objects, and poselets from the feature vector, one at a time.